 New!
 Wrightslaw multi-media training programs help you become a more effective advocate for children with disabilities.

-The Benefits of Training on CD-ROM
+The Benefit of Training Downloads

 "This is advocacy training at it's best..."
 "Each time I listen, I pick up something new!..."
 Read reviews

 24-Hour Availability - With your download, you can receive Wrightslaw training at any time, and you can review information whenever you want.

 Flexible - You can customize your learning experience by focusing on most important portions and/or spend more time on more difficult material.

 Self-Paced - You can pause, rewind or fast forward these programs at any time.
 You can focus on important concepts.
 You can study when your schedule permits, when you are less likely to be distracted.

 Convenient & Inexpensive - You can complete Wrightslaw Training programs at work or in the comfort of your own home.
 You don't have to travel, so you save time and money.

 Format: The Wrightslaw Multimedia Training Series is available as an immediate download purchased from the Wrightslaw store or by completing the Mail Order Form and returning it by mail or fax.

 When you purchase the Training Download online, you will receive